Fees, Bursaries and Scholarships

 The Governors annually award a number of Entrance Bursaries for entry into Shells and Sixth Form.
 Entrance Bursaries range from 10% up to 90%.
 These are awarded in the light of both entrance examination performance and household income.

 To apply for a bursary you will need to tick the 'Yes' box on the application form after the question 'Do you wish to apply for Bursary Assistance towards fees?'.
 Once you have ticked this box and submitted your application form we will then send a bursary form to you to complete.

 The award of a Bursary is subject to an annual review of parental income.
 For further details of financial assistance, please contact Mrs L Monarch, Finance Office, by email or telephone (024-7627-1206).

-A number of Academic, Music and Art Scholarships is available for Shells (Year 7) entry.
+Academic, Music and Art Scholarships are available for Shell (Year 7).
 The award of these scholarships will be based on the ability of the child and their performance in the examination and at interview.
-There will also be interviews for candidates who, on the basis of their examination performance, have been selected for consideration for an Academic Scholarship.

 For 11+ entry in September, the following Scholarships will be awarded: